oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_drg_attachment_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a DrgAttachment resource in Oracle Cloud Infrastructure
-- For *state=present*, attaches the specified DRG to the specified VCN.
-A VCN can be attached to only one DRG at a time, and vice versa.
-The response includes a `DrgAttachment` object with its own OCID.
+- For *state=present*, attaches the specified DRG to the specified network resource.
+A VCN can be attached to only one DRG at a time, but a DRG can be attached to more than one VCN.
+The response includes a `DrgAttachment` object with its own `OCID <https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm>`_.
 For more information about DRGs, see L(Dynamic Routing Gateways (DRGs),https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingDRGs.htm).
 - You may optionally specify a *display name* for the attachment, otherwise a default is provided.
 It does not have to be unique, and you can change it.
 Avoid entering confidential information.
-- For the purposes of access control, the DRG attachment is automatically placed into the same compartment as the VCN.
+- For the purposes of access control, the DRG attachment is automatically placed into the currently selected compartment.
 For more information about compartments and access control, see `Overview of the IAM Service <https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/overview.htm>`_.

 ..
 Aliases